zeightOFFICIAL/algorithms/README.md

 ---
 ## 1.1 Test with random string.
-    - The power of alphabet is 63 symbols
+-The power of alphabet is 63 symbols (upper, lower-case latin, number) -Length is adjustible
-    - Length is adjustible
-    - Searched pattern is ('ab')
+-Searched pattern is ('ab')

 | Length of string (n)   | Boyer-Moore (s) | Rabin-Karp (s)  | Naive algorithm (s)|
 |     :---:              |     :---:       |     :---:       |       :---:        |